 When you are involved in an accident caused by someone else's negligent actions, such as a car accident, slip and fall accident, or a medical malpractice accident, you deserve compensation for the injuries and damages you suffered.

 The process of filing a personal injury claim or a lawsuit and seeking compensation for your losses can seem daunting.
 Many people want to know what to expect when they hire an attorney to assist with their case.

-At The Brown Firm we believe that the more educated you are in the process, the less stressful it will be.
+At The Brown Firm, we believe that the more educated you are in the process, the less stressful it will be.

 1. Seek Medical Attention

-The first step you need to take after being involved in an accident is to seek immediate medical treatment.
+The first step you need to take after being involved in an accident in the state of Georgia is to seek immediate medical treatment.

-In the event that you begin to feel pain hours or days after the accident occurs, you will already have medical documentation of your injuries.
+If you begin to feel pain hours or days after the accident occurs, you will already have medical documentation of your injuries.

 You can read further in this article about the importance of medical documentation.
 You may be asking, "What if it was only a minor auto accident?"

 2. Consult with a Personal Injury Attorney